Anisimov tallies in OT to lead Sens over Stars, 4-3

 Tkachuk notched a three-point night with a tally and two assists, Jean-Gabriel Pageau had a goal and a helper, and Tyler Ennis scored for the Senators, who won for just the second time in 10 games against Central Division teams (2-7-1).
 After making all 14 saves in the third period in relief of Marcus Hogberg on Saturday night, Craig Anderson was back in the crease for Ottawa and recorded 36 saves.

-Dallas defensemen John Klingberg and Stephen Johns notched markers, Joe Pavelski potted a goal, and Tyler Seguin and Miro Heiskanen each assisted twice.
-Backup goalie Anton Khudobin made 42 saves for the Stars, who lost for the first time in five games (4-0-1) and have points in seven straight road games (5-0-2) but were prevented from securing a three-game road sweep in eastern Canada.
+Dallas defensemen John Klingberg and Stephen Johns notched markers, Joe Pavelski potted a goal, and Tyler Seguin and Miro Heiskanen each assisted twice for the Stars.
+Backup goalie Anton Khudobin made 42 saves for the Stars, who lost for the first time in five games (4-0-1) and were prevented from securing a three-game road sweep in Eastern Canada (though they did extend their road point streak to seven at 5-0-2).

-The Stars used a fluky bounce at 3:03 to take the opening lead.
+The Stars used a fluky bounce at 3:03 of the first to take the opening lead.
 Klingberg grabbed the puck on a cycle, and the blueliner's long shot struck the right skate of Nikita Zaitsev and redirected past a helpless Anderson.
-Pageau tallied on the game's first man advantage - Ottawa's power-play unit ranked 29th entering the teams' second meeting - and it took very little time.
+Pageau tallied on the game's first man advantage -- Ottawa's power-play unit ranked 29th entering the teams' second meeting -- and it took very little time.
 With Jamie Benn off for goalie interference, Pageau one-timed a pass from Tkachuk off a set play at 7:36.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)